 Hidden Aspects of Self:

-Cowardly Lion sought courage, strength
+- Cowardly Lion sought courage, strength

 – Strength card: a person and a lion (pictured)

-– Spectrahue’s 4-Pt Star image: universal strength- Tin Woodman lost his heart from love
+– Spectrahue’s 4-PT Star image: universal strength - Tin Woodman lost his heart from love

-– The Chariot card: seen as warrior
+– The Chariot card: seen as a warrior

 – Spectrahue’s 9-PT Star image: determined mind - Scarecrow desired to learn everything